waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM & Field Move Mechanics:** Flash, Cut, and Fly MUST be taught to a Pokémon to be used in the field.
 PC Interaction must be activated from the tile directly below the PC (Y+1), facing up.
 - **EXP Distribution:** Experience is shared between the Pokémon that started the battle and any Pokémon that participated by switching in.
 - **Battle Initiation Mechanics:** To battle a trainer on an adjacent tile, you must face them and press 'A' to interact.
-- **NPC Interaction Catch:** Some NPCs, upon interaction, can trigger a Pokémon 'catch' event, adding the Pokémon directly to the player's Pokédex and party/PC.
-(Observed with Rocker in Safari Zone East Rest House giving a CHANSEY).
+- **NPC Interaction Catch:** Some NPCs, upon interaction, can trigger a Pokémon 'catch' event (Observed with Rocker in Safari Zone East Rest House giving a CHANSEY).
 - **Safari Game Time Limit:** The Safari Game has a time limit.
 When it expires, the player is automatically warped back to the Safari Zone Gate.
 - **PC Box Full Mechanic:** When a Pokémon is caught and the active PC box is full, the caught Pokémon is still sent to the PC, but a warning is displayed.
 I must remember to manually change the active box at a Pokémon Center.
 - **Eevee Evolution:** An NPC in the Safari Zone North Rest House mentioned that Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths likely influenced by evolution stones.